 - Getting the update Packages

-- If you use any of the commercial versions of xTuple, Standard, Project, Manufacturing or Enterprise, visit the xChange-the xTuple Marketplace, which shows a list of releases and, for each release, a collection of sample database backups and update packages.
+- If you use any of the commercial versions of xTuple, Distribution, Manufacturing or Enterprise, visit the xChange-the xTuple Marketplace, which shows a list of releases and, for each release, a collection of sample database backups and update packages.